 A cohesive strategic transport system that enhances communities as places, supporting health and wellbeing.

-A rail freight market study would assess how existing infrastructure could be utilised to facilitate sustainable freight traffic growth in nationally significant growth areas, as outlined in the Revised Draft NPF4 document, as well as driving redevelopment across urban and rural Scotlands.
+A rail freight market study would assess how existing infrastructure could be utilised to facilitate sustainable freight traffic growth in nationally significant growth areas, as outlined in the Revised Draft NPF4 document, as well as driving redevelopment across urban and rural Scotland.

 Terminals are used to consolidate loads through inter-industrial centre demand corridors and are usually located strategically to attract new markets and traffic to the sector, shifting supply chains usually transported by road onto rail.
 Scotland has several industries that are suitable for any increased modal shift and would be noted for future development in the market study.
 It should be noted that the development of new freight terminals is a commercial decision for private sector organisations.